 Revenue recognition and compliance

 The system generates Revenue Recognition waterfall reports based on service periods, recognizes revenue when milestones are met, and maintains audit trails that connect every entry to source contracts.
+For hybrid and usage-based models, this is especially valuable: the Revenue Recognition treatment often varies by charge type within a single contract, and manual tracking of these distinctions is error-prone at scale.

 How leading AI billing platforms compare

 Not all billing solutions are equal.
 When assessing the landscape, distinguish between legacy systems with bolted-on automation and true AI-native platforms.
+The difference matters because bolted-on AI typically automates one step — like invoice generation — without understanding the upstream context from contracts or the downstream implications for revenue recognition.
+A purpose-built platform treats the entire contract-to-cash workflow as a connected system.

-| Evaluation dimension | What to look for | Why it matters |
+| Evaluation dimension | What to look for | How Tabs delivers this |

 |---|---|---|

-| Automation depth | Contract ingestion, touchless invoicing | Reduces manual work and error rates |
+| Automation depth | Contract ingestion, touchless invoicing | Tabs ingests raw contracts — including non-standard terms and escalator clauses — without manual reconfiguration. |

-| Contract-to-cash coverage | Full workflow vs. point solution | Eliminates data silos between systems |
+| Contract-to-cash coverage | Full workflow vs. point solution | Tabs covers the full workflow: contract ingestion, invoicing, collections, and revenue recognition, with no data handoff gaps. |

-| Billing model flexibility | Subscription, usage, hybrid support | Supports pricing evolution |
+| Billing model flexibility | Subscription, usage, hybrid support | Tabs supports subscription, usage-based, and hybrid models natively, with a single invoice combining all charge types. |

-| Integration architecture | Native ERP/CRM connectors, APIs | Fits existing finance stack |
+| Integration architecture | Native ERP/CRM connectors, APIs | Native integrations with NetSuite, QuickBooks, Sage Intacct, and Salesforce — plus developer-friendly APIs. |

-| Compliance | ASC 606 automation, audit trails | Reduces close time |
+| Compliance | ASC 606 automation, audit trails | Automated revenue schedules, journal entries, and full audit trails from contract to cash. |

 Automation depth and AI scope